nathanluke5/StructFlow/README.md

 # StructFlow
-StructFlow is a proect to create tool for the quick development of parametric structures aswell as...
-A number of tools for optimisation of structures in the built environment
+StructFlow is a project to create tool for the quick development of parametric structures aswell as a number of tools for optimisation of structures in the built environment